Economic inequality: Asia

 Asian regions and countries such as China, the Middle East, and Central Asia have been vastly understudied in terms of racial disparity, but even here the effects of Western colonization provide similar results to those found in other parts of the globe.
 Additionally, cultural and historical practices such as the caste system in India leave their marks as well.
 While the disparity is greatly improving in the case of India, there still exists social stratification between peoples of lighter and darker skin tones that cumulatively result in income and wealth inequality, manifesting in many of the same poverty traps seen elsewhere.

 Economic development

 Economist Simon Kuznets argued that levels of economic inequality are in large part the result of stages of development.
 According to Kuznets, countries with low levels of development have relatively equal distributions of wealth.
-As a country develops, it acquires more capital, which leads to the owners of this capital having more wealth and income and introducing inequality.
-Eventually, through various possible redistribution mechanisms such as social welfare programs, more developed countries move back to lower levels of inequality.
+In the early stages, individual sectors or industries are developed first, which leads to an unequal distribution of income and wealth, resulting in growing inequality within a country.
+As the economy progresses and development takes place in more economic sectors, eventually attracting more workers, economic inequality decreases.
+Although the Kuznets curve described the development of inequality well at the time of its publication, there is now a growing number of critical voices questioning the link between inequality and development.